vishvAsa/kAvyam/laxyam/rUpakam/sankalpa-sUryodayaH/meta/shrInivAsa-preface.md

 PREFACE

-I DEEM it my humble and devotional service rendered to the holy feet of Sri Venkaṭanātha-Vedāntades'ika, the great ācārya, philosopher and poet, by undertaking the pleasant work of editing his famous Vedantic drama called Saṁkalpasuryodaya for its publication in the Adyar Library Series.
-In this edition the text is accompanied by two very learned commentaries called Prabhāvilāsa by Ahobala and Prabhāvali by Nr̥siṁharaja.
+I DEEM it my humble and devotional service rendered to the holy feet of Sri Venkaṭanātha-Vedāntadeśika, the great ācārya, philosopher and poet, by undertaking the pleasant work of editing his famous Vedantic drama called Saṁkalpasuryodaya for its publication in the Adyar Library Series.
+In this edition the text is accompanied by two very learned commentaries called Prabhāvilāsa by Ahobala and Prabhāvali by Nr̥siṁharāja.
 Though there are several editions of the drama hitherto printed and published they do not meet the needs of the public, by adding any reliable and useful commentaries.
 The commentary published in the Telugu edition of Conjeevaram O. L. Institute is mixed up with the portions of two different commentaries leading to a confusion regarding their authorship.+++(4)+++ This book is also out of print now.
 The commentary published in the Devanagari edition of the Pandit Series, Benares, is anonymous and breaks off in the 5th act.
 The Grantha edition of Kanchīpuram, contains only a running gloss and not a regular commentary.
 Thus systematic and reliable Commentaries on the drama are long-felt desiderata.
 There are about 6 commentaries on the work and none of them has till now been brought to light by a critical edition.
 The commentaries that are now available are: [[xxii]]

 1. Prabhāvilāsa by Ahobala of Atreya family.
-2. Prabhāvali by Nṛsimharāja.
+2. Prabhāvali by Nṛsiṁharāja.
 3. Prabhāvali (anonymous).
 4. Vivaraṇa by Srinivasa of Kausika family.
 5. Vyākhyā by Srībhāṣya Nārāyaṇa of śrīvatsa family.